nikimanoledaki/data_stream_analytics/README.md

 ./bin/kafka-server-start.sh config/server.properties
 ```

-From inside the root of the data_stream_analytics directory, laungh the Kafka Consumer:
+From inside the root of the data_stream_analytics directory, launch the Kafka Consumer:
 ```
 docker-compose run web bundle exec racecar NodeDataConsumer
 ```

-However, at this point, it should be noted , for the application to run properly, the service also assumes that there is a Producer enqueuing messages on the other end of this queue.
+However, at this point, it should be noted, for the application to run properly, the service also assumes that there is a Producer enqueuing messages on the other end of this queue.
 This could be achieved with a gem such as DeliveryBoy, which is also based on Ruby-Kafka, and allows for the creation of a Producer class.

 ## Testing